 This formulation can be easily extended to a three-dimensional lattice.

 In a simple solid, like the NaCl in the figure, the Madelung constant depends on the crystal type and by inter-ionic distances.
-The Madelung constant for a three-dimensional lattice is calculated by starting from an opportune ion placed at the center of the lattice, then by moving radial until the first n1 neighbors, having charges of opposite value, at distance d1, by continuing to move radial to the reference ion, we will encounter the second n2 neighbors (having the same charges) at the distance d2 and so on.
+The Madelung constant for a three-dimensional lattice is calculated by starting from an ion placed at the lattice’s centre and then moving radially until the first neighbours, having charges of opposite value, at distance are found.
+Then, by moving radially to the central ion, the second neighbours (having the same electric charges of the central one) are located at the distance .
+The procedure is then further extended in the same way for a group of neighbour atoms organized in a concentric shell around the atoms’ previous group.
 The Madelung constant, in this case, will be defined by the summation:

-where indicates the sign of each term of the sum and it is positive if the ions have opposite charges (attraction) and negative if they have equal charge (repulsion), and + is the sum of ionic radii of the ions in the lattice.
+where indicates the sign of each term of the sum, and it is positive if the ions have opposite electric charges (attraction) and negative in sign if they have an equal charge (repulsion), and + is the sum of ionic radii of the ions in the lattice.